lofar-astron/factor/docs/source/parset.rst

         values produce better results but require longer run times.
 Wide-band clean is activated when there are more than 5 bands.

+    wsclean_allow_padding
+        Allow flagged data to be added during WSClean imaging to allow :term:`wsclean_nchannels_factor to be a divisor of the number bands (default = ``True`).
+        Enabling this option can dramatically speed up imaging with WSClean when the number of bands before padding does not allow :term:`wsclean_nchannels_factor to be greater than 1 (e.g., :term:`wsclean_nchannels_factor` must be 1 to be an even divisor of 29 bands, so activating this option would add 1 band of flagged data to produce 30 bands, which will work with :term:`wsclean_nchannels_factor` = 3, 5, or 6)

     selfcal_cellsize_arcsec
         Self calibration pixel size in arcsec (default = 1.5).